gayatriprasad/speed_challenge/README.md

-### Speed Challenge
+### Speed Challenge (find the speed of the vehicle from a dashcam video)

 #### This is the code for speed challenge presented in https://github.com/commaai/speedchallenge

-Note: inout data might vary from soruce to source
+Note: input data might vary from soruce to source

 """
 #### TO-DO